Earrings: 14k yellow gold Mexican Fire Opals accented with Mint Garnet and diamond (Style EFOFF150885C)

-Created by ancient lava flows formed in Mexico millions of years ago, fire opal's reds, oranges and yellow are a reminder of its fiery past.
+Created by ancient lava flows formed in Mexico millions of years ago, fire opal's reds, oranges and yellows are a reminder of its fiery past.

 Since all the fire opal mines are located in Mexico, the gemstone is also often referred to as "Mexican Opal" or "Mexican Fire Opal".

-Although rare, play of color and body color is seeked for and make it more valuable.
+Although rare, play of color and body color are seeked for and make it more valuable.
 The bright body color of the opal is due to trace amounts of iron.

 High transparency combined with strong orange-red colors generate the most breathtaking kinds of hydrated silicon dioxide samples.